aws-powertools/powertools-lambda-python/docs/quickstart.md

     ```

-To add our custom metric into **CloudWatch** we added `boto3` cloudwatch client followed by creating new method `put_metric_data` that use this client to put metric in CloudWatch synchronously.
-We then call it in our `hello` and `hello_name` method.
-We slice our metrics per application name and method.
-This way, we can track how often specific methods are called.
-We also need to add additional inline policy allowing our lambda to write metrics into CloudWatch.
+To add our custom metric in **CloudWatch** we added `boto3` cloudwatch client followed by creation of the new `put_metric_data` method that uses this client to put the metric in CloudWatch synchronously.
+We call it in our method `hello` and `hello_name`.
+We divide our measures by type of application and method.
+Thus, we can follow the frequency at which specific methods are called.
+We also need to add additional inline policy allowing our lambda to write metrics in the CloudWatch.
 In `template.yaml` we added `CloudWatchPutMetricPolicy` policy.
 !!!
 Info
     We use here direct synchronous call to CloudWatch Metrics API.
 It will be visible in your AWS X-RAY traces as additional external call.
-Considering your architecture scale this approach might bring visible downsides like increased cost for metrics data collection and increased lambda latency.
+Given your architecture scale, this approach might lead to disadvantages such as increased cost of measuring data collection and increased lambda latency.

-Lets change our code to use Powertools Library

 === "app.py"